Meanders Abroad

 I had initially figured that overseas trips of any sort wouldn’t likely be part of my retirement plans.
 I had done quite a few over the years as part of my job, although there were a few destinations that I still wanted to experience and enjoy.

 The write-ups below vary in their form.
 That’s because I have had to write some well after they took place – from memory!
-(Click on a picture to take you to the corresponding page.)

 India Nepal and Bhutan